-Five Reasons You Might Want to Pay More for Your Car Insurance
+Why You Might Want to Pay More for Your Car Insurance

+We’re all about helping people save money on car insurance.
+You compare auto insurance quotes, you pick the lowest rate, you save.
+That’s how it works.
+Right?
 Well, sometimes it’s actually smarter to pay more for your car insurance.
-You may want more liability protection, or maybe you want better claims service.
-Here are five scenarios when it makes sense to pay a little extra.
+You may want more liability protection or maybe you want a better claims service.
+Here are a few times when it makes sense to pay a little extra.

 I’ve had the same level of liability insurance for 10 years: $25,000/$50,000 per person/accident in bodily injury coverage and $25,000 in property damage liability.
 Ten-years-ago-me was a student out of college, I didn’t have many assets and I figured I probably couldn’t afford any more.

 I didn’t realize that over the past ten years, I’d racked up 10 years of claim-free driving and moved to a safer neighborhood.
 I got a quote on Compare.com and found that I could more than double the amount of bodily injury coverage — to $100,000/$300,000 — for less than $10 more per month.

 To me, the additional peace of mind is well worth the few dollars extra each month for car insurance.
 You may not need the same amount, but if your current insurance is at state minimum level, you should think about raising the limits to protect yourself.

 I was happily driving along the I-95 a few weeks ago and… crack.
 A rock hit my windshield and it was too big to repair, I needed a whole new windshield.
 Now not so happy.
 Even less happy when I realized that I’d set my deductible to $1,000 thinking it would save me some money.
 I ended up paying for the entire windshield out of pocket.
 Big sad face.